Tragedy Assistance Program for Survivors: Survivors Helping Survivors Heal

 Each year, TAPS holds several programs which welcome and support thousands of participants across the nation and overseas.
 The National Military Survivor Seminar and Good Grief Camp has been held annually in Washington, D.C., over Memorial Day weekend since 1994.
 TAPS also conducts regional survivor seminars for adults and youth programs at locations across the country, as well as expeditions and empowerment programming.
 Unique to TAPS Good Grief Camp and TAPS youth programs are the Military Mentors and Legacy Mentors who volunteer to provide one-on-one mentoring for the bereaved military children and teens attending TAPS events.
 A military mentor is someone currently serving in the military or a veteran of the armed forces who serves as a caring companion and a reminder to TAPS kids that the military never forgets them or their fallen heroes.
 A legacy mentor is themself a military survivor who has already graduated from Good Grief Camp and is ready to support younger survivors grieving the loss of their military loved one.

-TAPS has long hosted many opportunities for survivors to connect with each other through its Online Community.
-Peer hosted chat sessions, message boards, and sharing groups are an easy, yet meaningful way for survivors to connect in between in person events and further foster the sense of being a part of a special family who is always there for them.
-In response to the COVID-19 pandemic, TAPS quickly extended its online capabilities and continues to add more opportunities for survivors to maintain connections while staying safe and still receive the same level of quality care TAPS has always provided.
+TAPS offers online resources that allow survivors to connect through peer-hosted chats, message boards, and group discussions between in-person events.
+In response to the COVID-19 pandemic, it expanded its online services to support continued connection and access to care.

-Through its network of partners and resources, TAPS has also positioned itself to be the national and worldwide leader in assisting people through grief and loss as well as training and education for bereavement professionals.
-To reflect the growing need for bereavement resources, in March 2018, they launched the TAPS Institute for Hope and Healing through a partnership with the Hospice Foundation of America as the foremost leaders in professional grief and loss education.
-The Institute aims to be an unrivaled resource and training center and serve as a hub for collaboration between professionals working in the bereavement community.
+Through its network of partners and resources, TAPS assists people through grief and loss, along with training and education for bereavement professionals.
+In March 2018, it launched the TAPS Institute for Hope and Healing through a partnership with the Hospice Foundation of America.
+The Institute seeks to be a resource and training center while also serving as a hub for collaboration among professionals working in the bereavement community.